xinjin95/IoTSpotter/README.md

 ## APK signature vulnerability analysis

 We rely on Apksigner to identify Janus vulnerabilities.
+The apksigner tool is available in revision 24.0.3 and higher of the Android SDK Build Tools.

 The basic commands for detecting the vulnerabilities are:

 ```python
 import os